zhijing-jin/ARTS_TestSet/README.md

 ### All Trained Models

-If needed, see a dump of all the trained models and output files on [Edmond](https://edmond.mpg.de/) titled `Supplementary Model Files for "Tasty Burgers, Soggy Fries: Probing Aspect Robustness in Aspect-Based Sentiment Analysis"`.
+If needed, see a dump of all the trained models and output files [here](https://edmond.mpg.de/dataset.xhtml?persistentId=doi%3A10.17617%2F3.VKWOI9).

 ## More Questions